 The headline reads: White Christian America ended in the 2010s.
 As a white evangelical (and male), the first reaction to such a headline, I admit, is to cringe.
 We hear so much about the white privilege, white evangelicals and white Christians, generally, and none of it with “white” in the description is positive.

 It gets old for me, if I am being honest.
 I am human after all.
-But, if this time really spells the end of “white Christian America”, however that might actually be defined, then so be it. truth is truth.
+But, if this time really spells the end of “white Christian America”, however that might actually be defined, then so be it.
+Truth is truth.
 Reality is reality.

 Of course, the headline in the NY Times in 1966 reading that God is Dead proved to be a bit exaggerated.
 Thus, I don’t necessarily concede that white Christian America ended in the 2010s.
 I am skeptical of statistics and statisticians.
 I am skeptical of sweeping statements.
 I am skeptical of the biases that inform the conclusions we reach.

 Further, the statement implies that we can identify white Christian America (and agree on a definition).
 I don’t identify with the stereotypes that appear to be informing the article.
 As an example, my wife and I decided to live in a city and allow our children to go to public school in which white folks like us are minorities.
-We made that decision for the sake of giving them experience with diversity.
+We made that decision for the sake of giving them the experience of diversity.
 We embrace diversity.

 That’s the problem with broad, sweeping generalizations.
 I feel that most of the white Christians I know view the world more like me than the article suggests.
-Maybe I’m wrong, but some significant segment, at least, of the white Christian population is mis-characterized in the assumptions.
+Maybe I’m wrong, but some significant segment, at least, of the white Christian population is mischaracterized in the assumptions.

 “White Christian” Europe is a ghost of what it was.
 Europe and Canada are decidedly “post-Christian”, and the United States is following.
 Meanwhile, Christianity in Latin and South America is growing at a record pace, as is Christianity in China and Iran, even amidst increasing oppression and persecution.
 Jesus was a Middle Eastern “man of color”, and most Christians in the world are non-white.